The wonder of acupuncture

 Acupuncture really is pretty wonderful.
-Inserting just a few tiny needles can have an instantaneous effect and may even alleviate symptoms that trouble.
 Whilst there are many Western theories about how acupuncture might ‘work’, none really describes it’s mechanism of action in a way that convinces.
 Turning instead to Chinese philosophy, we can better understand how acupuncture works – though the idea of it regulating and strengthening the body’s Qi.
 Qi is a difficult term to translate and there are some controversies about translating it as ‘energy’.
 It is perhaps, like Yin and Yang, best understood on its own terms.
 It is the stuff of life.
 Everything living has Qi.
 Everyone’s Qi has a certain quality – it makes them who they are.
 One’s potential and one’s weaknesses are all aspects of our Qi.
 The short film I made about the five elements, which can be seen on the side bar, will introduce you to potential and inherent qualities of each of the five elements of Chinese medicine.